 Capture

-How many of these captured slaves came to the North American continent and are thus the ancestors of most African Americans?
+How many of these captured Africans are the ancestors of African Americans?
 Of the twelve million Africans brought to the Americas, the vast majority (95%) were taken to the Caribbean islands (West Indies) and Latin America (Central and South America).
-The other five percent, about 500,000 Africans, were brought to British Atlantic colonies on the eastern coast of North America.1 (xx pages.)
+The other five percent, about 500,000 Africans, were brought to British Atlantic colonies on the eastern coast of North America.1 It is their experience, and their creation of personal and group identity as African Americans, that we pursue in the rest of this Toolbox.
+(13 pages.)

 Discussion questions

-2. Compare these accounts of capture with several in the earlier sections of this Toolbox.
+7. Compare these accounts of capture with those in other sections of this Theme, FREEDOM.
 How did capture by Europeans and by Africans differ?

 Framing Questions